ianshade/QtQuickFullscreenFlicker/README.md

 Minimal repository showing a bug(?) in Qt Quick causing a fullscreen window to flicker when dialogs are opened.

-~~Nevermind just update your graphics drivers :)~~ Updating Intel's graphics drivers solved the issue for a moment but it came back after two days.
+~~Nevermind just update your graphics drivers :)~~

+Updating Intel's graphics drivers solved the issue for a moment but it came back after two days.

+And now it sometimes is present and sometimes is not.
+Might have something to do with other apps using OpenGL or DirectX running at the same time but I have yet to investigate further.

 Platform to reproduce: Windows 10 64bit